 Sydney Lea was Vermont Poet Laureate from 2011-2015.
-Lea is the author of thirteen collections of poetry, most recently, Here, (Four Way Books, 2019), a novel, and four volumes of personal and one of critical essays.
+Lea is the author of thirteen collections of poetry, including, Here, (Four Way Books, 2019); a novel, and four volumes of personal and one of critical essays.
 His forthcoming book of newspaper columns, Seen from All Sides,: Lyric and Everyday Life, comes out this July.
 He founded and for thirteen years edited New England Review.
 A former Pulitzer finalist, Lea has taught at Dartmouth, Yale, Wesleyan, Vermont and Middlebury Colleges.

 Victoria Redel is the author of three books of poetry and five books of fiction, most recently the novel Before Everything (Viking Penguin) and the poetry collection Woman Without Umbrella (Four Way Books).
 Redel is on the faculty of Sarah Lawrence College.
 She has taught in the Graduate Writing Programs of Columbia University and Vermont College and was the 2013 McGee Professor at Davidson College.
 She has received fellowships from the Guggenheim Foundation, The National Endowment for the Arts and the Fine Arts Work Center.

 Marie Howe is the author of four volumes of poetry.
 Howe has taught at Sarah Lawrence College, Columbia University, and NYU.
 She co-edited the essay anthology In the Company of My Solitude: American Writing from the AIDS Pandemic (1994).
 She has received fellowships from the Bunting Institute at Radcliffe College, the National Endowment for the Arts, the Guggenheim Foundation, and the Academy of American Poets.
 She was the Poet Laureate of New York State from 2012 to 2014.

 Julia Alvarez has written novels, poetry collections, nonfiction, and books for young readers.
 Alvarez’s awards include the Pura Belpré and Américas Awards, the Hispanic Heritage Award, and the F. Scott Fitzgerald Award.
 In 2013 she received the prestigious National Medal of Arts from President Barack Obama.
 Alvarez is writer-in-residence emeritus at Middlebury College.
 Her most recent novel, Afterlife, came out in April 2020.